ayooi/zmq-data-streaming/README.md

 2. If that isn't a good enough reason, it would also complicate things that I just don't want to deal with at this point in time

-## System Centralized vs. Distributed Host Centralized vs. True Decentralized

-An important question to answer is whether we should do a single DSL on the common host or something more distributed.
-We have two other options.
-Breaking up the DSL into an instance for each host or doing a true client side service discovery.
-We're pretty familiar with the concept of a System Centralized DSL so let's explore the other options:

-### Distributed Host Centralized

-* Each host has its own DSL deployed to it
-* Each DSL has to know of each other and share state.
-* TBC
+## How many Service Locators to deploy?

+It is my intent to only deploy a single Service Locator on the controller host that every service can submit queries and registration requests.
+This makes the most sense for our system as a starting point as it is dead simple and extremely high uptimes is unnecessary.
+We can incur the cost of a full system restart for example and that should address any full system errors that might happen as a result of this design.
+In addition, should we need something more robust to server errors, we can also deploy a secondary fail-over ServiceLocator using the described model in the ZMQ guide.
+This flat out assumes that the rest of the system can handle the other applications on the controller host also dying as a result of the controller host suffering issues.
+Obviously, this is unrealistic.

 ## Procedure

 ### Registration

-Frame structure (Req):
+Frame structure:

 1. 'register'
 2. \<service-name\>
-3. ipc://\<serviceLocation\>
+3. tcp://\<service-location\>

 ### Query

-Frame Structure (Req):
+Frame Structure:

 1. 'query'
 2. \<service-name\>

 Frame Structure (Rep):

-1. \[repeated\] ipc://\<serviceLocation\>
+1. \[repeated\] tcp://\<service-location\>

+### Deregister

+Frame Structure:

+1. 'deregister'
+2. \<service-name\>
+3. tcp://\<service-location\>

 ## Restrictions